 no rape-y vibes

 With all shows, the subtitles often leave a lot to be desired, but I’m just grateful people go to the trouble to translate.
-Also, don’t watch especially Thai BL shows if you want high quality filming and acting – very often the actors are inexperienced and the sound quality is horrible.
+Also, don’t watch especially Thai BL shows if you want high quality filming and acting – very often the actors are inexperienced and the sound quality is horrible (although it’s been getting decidedly better).
 For me, a show lives and dies with its main couple – I usually go back and only rewatch their storyline, ignoring everything else.

 If you have any recommendations for similar movies/shows, please don’t hesitate to share, as my obsession doesn’t seem to want to end any time soon… 🙂